alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperatureHeating-v1.md

 # org.alljoyn.SmartSpaces.Environment.TargetTemperature version 1

 ## Theory of Operation
-This interface is for setting target temperature of the HAE devices such as air conditioner, refrigerator, oven, etc. The temperature is expressed in celsius.
+This interface is for setting target temperature of the HAE devices such as a space heater, oven, etc. The temperature is expressed in degrees celsius.
 This is for the active temperature based on the device state.
-For example an oven may have a number of temperatures in memory for fish, lasagna, chicken etc or a thermostat for different days of the week and ties of day.
+For example an oven may have a number of temperatures in memory for fish, lasagna, chicken etc or a thermostat for different days of the week and times of day.
 Only the one currently being used to Target a specific temperature in the appliance is exposed by this interface.